RomanPankin/TreeDescriber/README.md

 2. A document containing questions you would’ve asked in the real world and any assumptions made.
 3. An optional suggestions / feedback document.
 4. All of the above committed to the private Bitbucket Git repository.
-5. hireme@ecargo.co.nz added to the repository with Read rights.
-6. Email sent to hireme@ecargo.co.nz to notify us that reviewing can commence.

 # The test #